 The area strain gauging technique allows for the greatest flexibility in the measurement of the strains.
 Any direction can be calculated.
 The line strain gauges are much easier to set up, though, and so if strain is only needed in one of the axis directions, as in this tutorial, these are a good substitute to the area gauge.

 For a more details on the analysis of strain gauge techniques see ANSYS Strain Gauge Techniques Report.doc

 Now, let's check the stress at the strain gauge.
 Click on Solution > StressXX in the Project Outline window.
 This will bring up the stress distribution over the entire crank.

-Now, click on the probe tool Solution > StressYYHover the probe tool around where the strain gauge is located.
+Now, click on the probe tool Hover the probe tool around where the strain gauge is located.
 We just want to compare the stresses we see to the calculated value of -1368.65 psi.
 If you hover the probe around that area, you should find that the stresses are about what we expect them to be based on the calculation.
-Repeat this step for
+Repeat this step for Solution > StressYY

 Here, we assumed that the stress was zero.
 If we use the probe tool to examine the middle section of the bar, we find that most of the stresses are on the order of 1 x 10^-3, meaning once again the simulation agrees with our calculations.